gshannon/wntt/README.md

 ## Runtime Data

-On the hosting server there is a directory that is mounted by the API Docker image which contains configuration and astronomical data files required by the application.
+On the hosting server there is a directory that is mounted by the API Docker container which contains configuration and astronomical data files required by the application.
 See the _volumes_ section in docker-compose.yml for the definition.
 These files can be edited on the server and then put into immediate use by by restarting the API.

 -   stations/
-    -   stations.json - configuration details of all supported SWMP stations
+    -   stations.json - configuration details of all supported SWMP stations.
+See below for details.
     -   annual_highs_navd88.json - predicted highs of all supported years for all referenced NOAA stations.
 Use the astro-highs.py program in local/tools to get the data.
 -   surge/data/
     -   1 csv file for each referenced NOAA station.
 The files are downloaded with cron job